-It is this time of year that I along with many others in the UK find difficult.
+Do you find this time of year difficult?
+I would like to let you know that you are not alone.
 The days are short with low light levels and outside it is cold and damp.
-SAD is common with 1 in 50 people having mood disturbances in the winter months.
+Seasonal Affective Disorder (SAD) is common with 1 in 50 people having mood disturbances in the winter months.

-When the weather is bad, I don’t feel like stepping outside, but once I do, I feel so much better for it.
-I walk briskly, getting my heart-rate up slightly.
-The endorphins must kick in because I come back in a better mood.
+When the weather is bad, it can be hard to step outside, but I bet that once you do, you feel so much better for it.
+Walk briskly and get the heart rate up slightly.
+The endorphins must kick in because when you come back home you are likely to be in a happier mood with increased energy.

-What is Seasonal Affective Disorder and what are the symptoms?
+What is Seasonal Affective Disorder (SAD) and what are the symptoms?

 The symptoms of SAD can include: